martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 of new officers.

-Cancellation is likely the only practical alternative when emergencies occur immeidiately before or during the meeting, so that there is no opportunity to make other arrangements.
+Cancellation is likely the only practical alternative when emergencies occur immediately before or during the meeting, so that there is no opportunity to make other arrangements.

 # Refunds